Twarner491/Twarner491/README.md

 ## I'm a Highschooler & Fabricator from Charlotte, North Carolina

-- 🔭 I’m currently working on a [USB-C UPDI In-Circut Programmer][current]
+- 🔭 I’m currently working on an [8-bit Breadboard Computer][current]
-- 🌱 I’m currently learning the double-sided PCB fabrication process
+- 🌱 I’m currently learning basic operating logic of a computer
 - 👨‍💻 All of my projects are available on my portfolio - [teddywarner.org][website]
 - 📫 How to reach me: [Email][email], or any of my socials provided below
 - 😄 Pronouns: He/Him